thesephist/ink/README.md

 [![GoDoc](https://godoc.org/github.com/thesephist/ink?status.svg)](https://godoc.org/github.com/thesephist/ink)
 [![Build Status](https://travis-ci.com/thesephist/ink.svg?branch=master)](https://travis-ci.com/thesephist/ink)

 Ink is a minimal programming language inspired by modern JavaScript and Go, with functional style.
 Ink can be embedded in Go applications with a simple interpreter API.
+Ink is used to write my current personal productivity suite, [Polyx](https://github.com/thesephist/polyx).

 Ink has a few goals.
 In order, they are

 - Ink should have a simple, minimal syntax and feature set
 - Ink should be quickly readable and clear in expression
-- Ink should have a great, fully featured, and modular standard library
+- Ink should have a well designed, fully featured, and modular standard library
 - Ink should have an ergonomic interpreter and runtime API

 Design is always a game of tradeoffs.
-Ink's goals for minimalism and readability / expressivity means the language deliberately does not aim to be best in other ways:
+Ink's goals for minimalism and readability / expressiveness means the language deliberately does not aim to be best in other ways:

 - Ink doesn't need to be highly efficient or fast, especially compared to compiled languages
     - However, within the constraints of the interpreter design, I try not to leave performance on the table, both in execution speed and in memory footprint.
 Efficiently composed Ink programs are between 2-4x slower than equivalent Python programs, in my experience.
 Small programs can run on as little as 3MB of memory, while the interpreter can stably scale up to gigabytes of memory for data-heavy tasks.